JCPuchalt/vibrotaxis/README.md

 This method uses code and hardware developed for vision system inspection [2] and for c-elegans detection [3]

 ### Research article [1]
-[1] "Reducing results variance in lifespan machines: an analysis of the influence of vibrotaxis on wild-type Caenorhabditis elegans for the death criterion" REVIEW XXXXxxxxx
+[1] Puchalt JC, Layana Castro PE, Sánchez-Salmerón A-J. Reducing Results Variance in Lifespan Machines: An Analysis of the Influence of Vibrotaxis on Wild-Type Caenorhabditis elegans for the Death Criterion.
+Sensors.
+2020; 20(21):5981. https://doi.org/10.3390/s20215981
-Copyright (c) 2020 UPV.
-J.Puchalt, A.Sánchez, xxxxxx

 ### Research article [2]
 [2] Puchalt JC, Sánchez-Salmerón AJ, Martorell Guerola P, Genovés Martínez S (2019) Active backlight for automating visual monitoring: An analysis of a lighting control technique for Caenorhabditis elegans cultured on standard Petri plates.
 PLOS ONE 14(4): e0215548. https://doi.org/10.1371/journal.pone.0215548